Vyzhnytsia National Nature Park: Recreational value

 The area where the NNP is located has long been traditionally the center of North Bukovinian tourism.
 It had popular tourist routes.
 Today the active hiking trail routes have been restored, together with newly laid environmental educational trails, starting green tourism and fully working environmental and educational center in Berehomet and Nature Museum in the village of Zeleniv.
 Among tourists the most popular routes are "Stone Ring Park", "On Thick strands", "God knows".

 The territories neighbouring to the National Nature Park and some of itself are rich in mineral water.
 The tradition of using them reaches deep into millenniums.
 Water from a unique source "Lawns" (there are only three of such a kind in Europe) treated diseases of the digestive system and hemophilia.
 This water has more than 20 therapeutically active ions of various trace elements.
-In recent years two more source of medical waters have beeb discovered and their industrial development has already begun.
+In recent years two more source of medical waters have been discovered and their industrial development has already begun.